Sara Pantaleone, BA, MA, PgDIP, MSc

 Sara Pantaleone is a Chartered Clinical Psychologist with additional expertise and training as a Child and Adolescent Psychodynamic Psychotherapist.
-She has worked clinically for over 12 years in the NHS, in a number of central London trusts and also in private practice with children, adolescents and adults for over 12 years.
+She has worked clinically for over 12 years in the NHS, in a number of central London trusts and also in private practice with children, adolescents and adults.

 Sara has extensive experience in helping young people and their families to cope with complex mental health difficulties.
-By providing a warm and containing environment she encourages young people and adolescents to find a way to express and communicate their difficult feelings.
+Within a warm and containing environment she helps children and adolescents to address and work through the issues and feelings which are causing them distress.

 Over the years, Sara has worked with children and young people presenting with a wide range of difficulties such as anxiety, low mood, coping with physical symptoms, low self-esteem, social communication issues and emotion regulation difficulties, including ADHD and ASD.
 She is experienced working with parents of young children struggling with behaviour challenges or issues such as sleep and toileting.
 She also has extensive experience offering support to families going through difficult life transitions, such as changes in family circumstances, illnesses and other losses which can impact on a child’s emotional world.

 On occasion some children or young people may benefit from a psychodynamic psychotherapeutic approach being incorporated into their therapy, in order to help resolve more sub-conscious thoughts, feelings and behaviours.
 With children, this type of treatment usually includes the use of toys and play, which is often a powerful way of communicating thoughts and feelings for this younger age group.
 Psychotherapy can provide a safe and confidential space where these anxieties and other